palmdrop/sandbox/README.md

 ### Built With

 The project is built with the aid of [Processing.](https://processing.org/) However, the code is not formatted as a processing sketch.
-Instead, the processing core is imported as a library.
-This was done to ensure that I could use a regular IDE (like IntelliJ IDEA) for organizing the code.
+Instead, the processing core is imported as a library to ensure that I could use a regular IDE (like IntelliJ IDEA) for organizing the code.
 More about installation/prerequisites under <a href="#getting-started">getting started</a>.

 (A parenthesis about using Processing with any IDE: [this](https://happycoding.io/tutorials/java/processing-in-java) is a great blog post explaining how it can be done.)